miklevin/MikeLev.in/index.md

 and shortcuts.
 Switching text editors can be more disruptive than switching programming languages.
 Think VSCode is here forever?
 It's already under attack from Cursor.
 As with PFE, Notepad++, TextMate, Sublime Text, Atom, and Brackets, it will come and go.
-Vim, the one all the others try to emulate, will be all that remains.
+Vim (vi, nvim, etc.), the one all the others try to emulate, will be the only safe harbor for your fingers.

 ## Future-Proofing with LPvg Skills